(Translate this site)

 Now it was me or them.
 Three of the suckers!
 Luckily the second guy I'd struck was backing off, but the first guy-- the biggest guy-- looked little the worse for wear from my initial blow, and the third-- their apparent boss-- pulled out a pistol.

 But there was no pain.
 And the bad guys weren't looking at me.
-I followed their line of sight to see Reggie standing there with a 12 gauge pump shotgun, smoke drifting from the barrel.
+I followed their line of sight to see Marvin standing there with a 12 gauge pump shotgun, smoke drifting from the barrel.
 The gun was pointed at the gang, but so far as I could tell no one was shot.

 I was alive!